uptonking/note4yaoo/lib-notebook-observablehq-alternatives.md

 # observable-extensions

 - https://github.com/asg017/unofficial-observablehq-compiler
-  - An unoffical compiler for Observable notebooks (glue between the Observable parser and runtime)
+  - An unofficial compiler for Observable notebooks (glue between the Observable parser and runtime)
   - This compiler will compile "observable syntax" into "javascript syntax".